windkh/node-red-contrib-telegrambot/README.md

 - **edited_message_text** which is triggered when someone alters an already sent message text.
 - **edited_message_caption** which is triggered when someone alters an already sent caption e.g. of a photo.
 - **channel_post** which is triggered when the bot is member of a public channel (/setprivacy to disabled!).
-- **edited_channel_post** which is triggeren when someone alters an already sent message in a public channel.
+- **edited_channel_post** which is triggered when someone alters an already sent message in a public channel.
-- **edited_channel_post_text** which is triggeren when someone alters an already sent message text in a public channel.
+- **edited_channel_post_text** which is triggered when someone alters an already sent message text in a public channel.
-- **edited_channel_post_caption** which is triggeren when someone alters an already sent caption of e.g. a photo in a public channel.
+- **edited_channel_post_caption** which is triggered when someone alters an already sent caption of e.g. a photo in a public channel.

 ## Reply Node